Want to stay cool and cozy without the high AC bills? Of course, you do.

 Add bubble wrap

-Bubble wrap is a great option as opposed to heavier materials like cloth because it’s lightweight and clear, allowing warm sunlight to come through.
+Bubble wrap is a great option as opposed to heavier materials like cloth because it’s lightweight and clear, allowing sunlight to come through.

 Put up thick drapes